 During the difficult conversation, you may sometimes discover alternative reasons for the patient’s situation that could have escalated their fear or anxiety.

-Experiencing hopelessness and helplessness is one of the key challenges that patients with complex health conditions go through.
-Step in the shoes of the patient and think about the effects of losing control of yourself.
+Experiencing hopelessness and helplessness is one of the critical challenges that patients with complex health conditions go through.
+Step in the patient’s shoes and think about the effects of losing control of yourself.
 Such not only triggers negative feelings but can also trigger communication breakdown.

 Effective listening and empathy can be crucial in this case.
 Further, keeping the patient updated and making them part of the decision-making is a foundation for granting them control.
 Remember, your conversation with the patient can have a substantial psychological effect and escalate their symptoms, especially in patients with respiratory-related complications.

 Managing a difficult conversation can be physically and mentally draining.
 Understand that powerful emotions can affect your mind and body, and consider adopting a self-care program.
-While initiating difficult situations can be challenging, doing so is necessary if nurses and medical practitioners care for their patients effectively.
+While initiating difficult situations can be challenging, it is necessary if nurses and medical practitioners care for their patients effectively.